Skip to main content

 Journal Article

 Khelil, K., Hussain, A., Bekka, R. E., & Berrezzek, F. (2011).
 Improved multiple description wavelet based image coding using subband uniform quantization.
-International journal of electronics and communications = Archiv fur Elektronik und Ubertragungstec
+International journal of electronics and communications = Archiv fur Elektronik und Ubertragungstechnik : AEU, 65(11), 967-974. https://doi.org/10.1016/j.aeue.2011.03.011

 The objective of multiple description coding (MDC) is to encode a source into multiple descriptions supporting different quality levels of reconstruction.
 In this paper, we use the multiple description transform coding (MDTC) algorithm based on the w...
 Read More about Improved multiple description wavelet based image coding using subband uniform quantization.

-Ontology definition and construction, and epistemological adequacy for systems interoperability: a practitioner analysis.
-(2011)
+Ontology definition and construction, and epistemological adequacy for systems interoperability: A practitioner analysis (2011)

 Journal Article

 Lumsden, J., Hall, H., & Cruickshank, P. (2011).
-Ontology definition and construction, and epistemological adequacy for systems interoperability: a practitioner analysis.
-Journal of Information Science, 37(3), 246-253. https://doi.org/10.1177/016555151140
+Ontology definition and construction, and epistemological adequacy for systems interoperability: A practitioner analysis.
+Journal of Information Science, 37(3), 246-253. https://doi.org/10.1177/0165551511401804

 Ontology development is considered to be a useful approach to the design and implementation of interoperable systems.
 This literature review and commentary examines the current state of knowledge in this field with particular reference to processes i...
-Read More about Ontology definition and construction, and epistemological adequacy for systems interoperability: a practitioner analysis..
+Read More about Ontology definition and construction, and epistemological adequacy for systems interoperability: A practitioner analysis.

 Sensing emergence in complex systems (2011)